grc-cohort-22/response-tally/README.md

 1. Verify you are in the `response-tally` directory by running `pwd` (print working directory) on the terminal.
 The printed directory should end in `response-tally`.
 1. Compile the Java files by running `javac src/Tallyer.java`
 1. Run the main method of Tallyer by running `java -cp src Tallyer < responses.txt`
+1. You should expect that it will say "null" for how many times each topic appears.
+This is because you have not completed the assignment yet.
+Once completed, it will show the proper tallies.

 ## Submitting
 Once you have completed the below section (Modifying the Code), please open a Pull Request (PR).
 Please copy and paste your PR URL into Canvas to receive credit.
 Include your attempt at Wave 2, even if you did not complete it.